Written by Medicover Team and Medically

 Diagnosing the cause of an armpit rash often involves a combination of visual examination and medical tests.
 A healthcare provider may perform the following:

-- Visual Examination: A thorough visual examination of the rash.
+Visual Examination: A thorough look at the affected area.

 Treatment Options